pouchdb-community/ember-pouch/README.md

 This project was originally based on the [ember-data-hal-adapter](https://github.com/locks/ember-data-hal-adapter) by [@locks](https://github.com/locks), and I really benefited from his guidance during its creation.

-And of course thanks to all our wonderful contributors, [here](https://github.com/nolanlawson/ember-pouch/graphs/contributors) and [in relational-pouch](https://github.com/nolanlawson/relational-pouch/graphs/contributors)!
+And of course thanks to all our wonderful contributors, [here](https://github.com/nolanlawson/ember-pouch/graphs/contributors) and [in Relational Pouch](https://github.com/nolanlawson/relational-pouch/graphs/contributors)!